Final report for FW23-418

 Cucumber Beetle in Dahlias

-Cucumber beetle was identified as a key pest for this research after qualitative observations from years past.
-After finding that vacuuming was not a realistic use of time, blossom bagging sensitive varieties was the primary mechanical method to reduce damage.
-Quickly thrips filled the bags where they were protected from their natural predators pausing bagging as the primary control.
+During year one, after finding that vacuuming was not a realistic use of time, a popular exclusion method was attempted on sensitive varieties: blossom bagging.
+Quickly thrips filled the bags where they were protected from their natural predators, Orius (Minute Pirate Bug), pausing bagging as the primary control.
 Monitoring methods were adapted to include a weekly 10-flower sample count to track thrips activity in the dahlias.
 Once thrips pressure receded, blossom bagging commenced on sensitive varieties.
 While these bags did significantly reduce losses from cucumber beetle they were also very time consuming to apply and remove.
-On the farm, a wider mesh netting was used to protect chrysanthemums from cucumber beetle.
-It was found to not result in additional thrips infestation and with less time taken per bloom.
+On the farm, a wider mesh netting was used to protect entire beds of chrysanthemums from cucumber beetle.
+This netting was found to not result in additional thrips infestation and with less time taken per bloom so it was adopted as the primary exclusion method on dahlias.

-The refined approach for managing cucumber beetle and thrips in dahlias for 2024 included a new mechanical exclusion material to allow entry of thrips' natural enemies, an adjustment to our planting strategy for the sunflower trap crop to improve the stand, and a change to our method of cucumber beetle monitoring in the trap crop to protect natural enemies.
+The refined approach for managing cucumber beetle and thrips in dahlias for 2024 included the new mechanical exclusion material to allow entry of thrips' natural enemies, an adjustment to our planting strategy for the sunflower trap crop to improve the stand, and a change to our method of cucumber beetle monitoring in the trap crop to protect natural enemies.

 In year two, the grower adjusted the planting strategy for the sunflower trap crop from direct seeding, which resulted in skimpy stands in 2023, to greenhouse plug production in 2024, which resulted in full stands and successive rows of flowering sunflowers in time with the flowering of the dahlias.
 To reduce natural enemy losses in the sunflower trap crop to sticky traps around lures meant for cucumber beetles, the scouter did not use the sticky traps, used only lures (replaced during the season), and swept the sunflowers for cucumber beetle counts to monitor pressure levels.
+These methods were repeated in year three.

 Fusarium in Lisianthus